-In the school year 1934-35 and thereafter the tuition fee for graduate students pursuing courses of more than 32 units will be \$300 a year, payable in three equal installments of \$100 at the beginning of each term.^{} Graduate students who continue their researches during the summer are not required to pay tuition fees therefor.
+The tuition fee for graduate students pursuing courses of more than 32 units will be \$300 a year, payable in three equal installments of \$100 at the beginning of each term.
+Graduate students who continue their researches during the summer are not required to pay tuition fees therefor.

-An annual fee of \$3 to assist in the defraying of expenses in cases of emergency requiring hospitalization is required.
-No other fees are required of graduate students; but charges may be made for breakage and supplies.
+An annual fee of \$3 to assist in the defraying of expenses in cases of emergency requiring hospitalization is required.\ No other fees are required of graduate students; but charges may be made for breakage and supplies.
 Students working in the chemical laboratories are required to make a deposit of \$15 at the beginning of the school year to cover these charges.
 No degrees are awarded until all bills due the Institute have been paid.

-In regard to fellowships and assistantships, see page 134 of this Catalogue.
-In addition, to students with high scholastic attainments there may be awarded graduate scholarships covering onehalf or the whole of the tuition fee.
+In regard to fellowships and assistantships, see page 156 of this catalogue.
+In addition, to students with high scholastic attainments there may be awarded graduate scholarships covering one-half or the whole of the tuition fee.
 For such students loans also may be arranged, for which application should be made to the Student-Aid Committee.